cdarylb/digital-garden/content/Nmap/3 Nmap Scripting Engine.md

 # Note 3: Using Nmap with Plugins (NSE Scripts)

-The **Nmap Scripting Engine (NSE)** allows users to write and execute custom scripts for vulnerability detection, network auditing, and exploitation.
+The **Nmap Scripting Engine ** allows users to write and execute custom scripts for vulnerability detection, network auditing, and exploitation...

 ## Scanning for Common Vulnerabilities